Yash-Aparajit/vendor-concern-system/README.md

 ## Deployment Guide

-1. Create Google Sheet
+1. Create required Google Sheet
-2. Create required sheets
-3. Add Apps Script
+2. Add Apps Script with customization
-4. Deploy as Web App
+3. Deploy as Web App
-5. Share with operators
+4. Share the link with operators

 ---